 The American Legion offers student members an opportunity to supplement their experiences in speech and debate competition, particularly in Oratory and Extemporaneous Speaking.
 The contest generally starts at a local post before progressing through a contest format based on that department (state).
 Winners at department (state) level will move onto the national contest.
 Participants compete for scholarships, including a grand prize of $25,000, runner-up receives $22,500 and third place received $20,000!
 Visit the American Legion website to get started.

 The Council on Foreign Relations (CFR) is an independent, nonpartisan membership organization, think tank, and publisher that provides in-depth analysis and background on the foreign policy choices and opportunities facing the United States and the world today.
 Debate coaches and students can research current topical and regional issues at Foreign Affairs magazine.

 The Great Communicator Debate Series holds regional debate competitions across the country culminating in a National Finale at the Ronald Reagan Presidential Library in Simi Valley, California.
-Winners from each region compete for a share of $40,000 in scholarship money at the national finals!
+Winners from each region compete for a share of more than $50,000 in scholarship money at the national finals!
 Check out this Rostrum article for highlights from a past Great Communicator Debate Series capstone event.